almadhoob/ascii-art-web-dockerize/README.md

 <!-- <div align="center"><img src="images/screenshot.png" alt="Screenshot"></div> -->
 <!-- <br /> -->

-The ascii-art-web-stylize is a program that is written in Go language using its standard library for the backend (net/http) and  the frontend (html/template) to be excuted as a web server with a web page.
+The ascii-art-web-dockerize is a program that is written in Go language using its standard library for the backend (net/http) and  the frontend (html/template) to be excuted as a web server with a web page.
 It gets two inputs before a submit button, then puts an output in the graphic representation of ASCII code.
 The first input is a text box that accepts any combination of English letters, Arabic numerals, whitespaces, newlines, and regular special characters only.
 The second input is a radio button which is the banner name that must be: standard, shadow, xor thinkertoy.

-<p align="right">(<a href="#ascii-art-web-stylize">back to top</a>)</p>
+<p align="right">(<a href="#ascii-art-web-dockerize">back to top</a>)</p>